m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

           domainType: JRF
           domainCreationConfigMap: sample-domain1-wdt-config-map
           opss:
-            # Make sure you have already saved the wallet file.
+            # Make sure you have already saved the wallet file secret.
+This allows the domain to use
+            # an existing JRF database schemas.
             walletFileSecret: sample-domain1-opss-walletfile-secret
             walletPasswordSecret: sample-domain1-opss-wallet-password-secret
 ```